kooldamian28/koolthings/README.md

 WAP = Write a program

 ## Easy access!
-I've make a github page at https://kooldamian28.github.io/koolthings/ Moreover, this repo uses the most copyleft license (as per https://choosealicense.com/) that is, the GNU AGPL v3 LICENSE.
-You can see the license here: https://choosealicense.com/licenses/agpl-3.0/
+I've make a github page at <a href="https://kooldamian28.github.io/koolthings">kooldamian28.github.io/koolthings</a>
+Moreover, this repo uses the most copyleft license (as per <a href="https://choosealicense.com">choosealicense.com</a>) that is, the <a href="https://www.gnu.org/licenses/agpl-3.0.html">GNU AGPL v3 LICENSE</a>.